Check if you can get DLA for your child

 - your child has lived in England, Scotland or Wales for the last 2 out of 3 years if they’re over 3 years old

-Your child’s DLA might stop if they don’t have settled status by 31 December 2020.
+Your child’s DLA will stop if they don’t have settled status or pre-settled status by 30 June 2021.

 If your child is from a country outside of Europe